Burberry has launched Makers House running alongside London Fashion Week, presenting an exhilarating exhibition combining craft and fashion.

-Unable to attend the latest exhibition I decided to scroll through my images from the previous Makers House, quickly realising that I stupidly had not shared the experience with you.
+Unable to attend the latest exhibition I decided to scroll through my images from the previous Makers House.
+Consequently, I realised that I stupidly had not shared the experience with you.

 A free exhibition is always great but obviously also means jam-packed, so go early.
 You’ll notice my photographs aren’t the best quality due to weaving through people and snapping as quickly as possible.

-The house presented Britain’s finest makers bringing Burberry’s latest collection to life with incredible installations, and demonstrations from inspirational artisans.
+The house presented Britain’s finest makers bringing Burberry’s latest collection to life with incredible installations.
+Surrounded by demonstrations from inspirational artisans.

-Skip back in time and into the grounds of Manette Street, striking sculptures lined the walkway quite literally pointing you in the direction of creativity.
+Skip back in time and into the grounds of Manette Street.
+The striking sculptures lined the walkway quite literally pointing you in the direction of creativity.

 Thomas’s Café was beautifully presented with blooms and food displayed in hand-painted ceramics.

-You walk around surrounded with craftsmen demonstrating their impressive skills, and instantly feel the passionate energy the artisans have towards their work.
+You walk around surrounded with craftsmen demonstrating their impressive skills.
+You’ll instantly feel the passionate energy the artisans have towards their work.